 The Hidden Costs of “Saving” on Fasteners: Simpson Strong-Tie Warns Customers About the Dangers of Using Unapproved Fasteners When Installing Connectors

-Pleasanton, Calif. — After witnessing an uptick in installers substituting alternative fasteners for connector installation, Simpson Strong-Tie is urging all customers to use only specified and approved fasteners when installing its connectors Using unapproved fasteners can lead to failed inspections, voided warranties costly litigation and even structural failure.
+Pleasanton, Calif. — After witnessing an uptick in installers substituting alternative fasteners for connector installation, Simpson Strong-Tie is urging all customers to use only specified and approved fasteners when installing its connectors.
+Using unapproved fasteners can lead to failed inspections, voided warranties, costly litigation and even structural failure.

 “Switching to a lower-priced fastener may save money up front, but it can be a costly and potentially hazardous decision,” said Aram Khachadourian, Engineering Manager, Research & Development, Fasteners and Mechanical Anchors for Simpson Strong-Tie.
 “Our connectors undergo rigorous testing using specific fasteners.
 Substituting a smaller or shorter fastener than what is shown in our catalog puts the integrity of the connection at risk.
 Likewise, using untested proprietary fasteners — even those with similar dimensions — can significantly change performance and could result in reduced structural capacity or other unintended failures.”